by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Believes Everything Worthwhile Has A Price…

-Just over a year ago, Wired magazine proudly proclaimed that the future would be free, an argument based partially on ad-supported free sites like NYTimes.com.
+Just over a year ago, editor Chris Anderson of Wired magazine proudly proclaimed that the future would be free, an argument based partially on ad-supported free sites like NYTimes.com.
 Of course, it was hard to take this manifesto seriously since Wired still charges for their magazine (cover price $4.99).

 It was also misleading because it appeared during the height of the second dotcom bubble, when most of the free websites and services weren’t really living off their ad revenue.
 Some still aren’t.
 The New York Times website, for example, couldn’t exist in its current form without the financial and content support from its parent company.